Low-Code/No-Code vs. Traditional Development: An Ultimate Guide For 2025

 Budget & Development Resources

-In fact, Low-code/No-code can reduce costs by minimising reliance on expensive developers and shortening development time.
+In fact, Low-code/No-code can reduce costs by minimizing reliance on expensive developers and shortening development time.
 While this may be true, traditional development can be affordable, you need to consider the cost of hiring and retaining skilled developers, as well as the potential for longer development cycles.

 For projects under $10,000, no-code platforms offer an ideal cost-effective solution.
 With a budget between $20,000 and $30,000, low-code platforms provide a balance of efficiency and customization.
 For budgets exceeding $80,000, custom development unlocks the full potential of tailored solutions to meet the most complex needs.